vaibhavr4/Machine-Learning/README.md

 # Machine-Learning
-This repository contains implementation of various Machine learning techniques and models
+This repository contains implementation of various Machine learning techniques and models implemented in Python